sbt/sbt-native-packager/_sources/topics/custom.txt

 Custom Package Formats
 ======================

-This section provides an overview of different pacakging flavors.
+This section provides an overview of different packaging flavors.

 SBT Assembly
 ------------

     **Main Goal**

-    | Create a fat-jar with sbt-assembly in order to deliever a single,
+    | Create a fat-jar with sbt-assembly in order to deliver a single,
     | self-containing jar as a package instead of the default lib/ structure

 First add the sbt-assembly plugin to your `plugins.sbt` file.